bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 category = "bch spec"
 +++

-This section of the BCH spec documents the block data structure for implementing a compatible BCH client, including the block header, block serialization, and coinbase transaction formats.
+This section of the BCH specification documents the block data structure for implementing a compatible BCH client, including the block header, block serialization, and coinbase transaction formats.

 This spec is based on the Bitcoin ABC implementation of the [BitcoinCash](<https://www.bitcoincash.org/>) protocol.
 Additional resources:
 - Bitcoin ABC source code: <https://github.com/Bitcoin-ABC/bitcoin-abc/tree/master/src>
-- Bitcoin ABC developer documentation: <http://doc.bitcoinabc.org/index.html>
+- Bitcoin ABC developer documentation: <https://doc.bitcoinabc.org/index.html>

 # Block
 A **block** is one of the two base primitives in the BCH system, the other being a **transaction**.
 Primitive in this context means it is one of the data structures for which the BCH software provides built-in support.